joannakl/cs102/syllabus.markdown

 students can access afterwards.
 You should work very closely with your recitation leader to make sure that your published solutions are readable to other students, detailed and correct.

-The weekly problem sets can be retrieved any time during the week in which they are assigned but prior to the recitation session for which you are registered.
-They are due 7 days (i.e., 7 time 24 hours) after you retrieved them for the first time.
+The weekly labs can be retrieved any time during the week in which they are assigned but prior to the recitation session for which you are registered.
+They are due 7 days (i.e., 7 time 24 hours) after you retrieve them for the first time.